zephir-lang/zephirc/docs/GettingStarted.md

 git submodule update
 ```

 And wait for load any required dependencies.
-For git 1.6.1 or above you can use something similar to command bellow
+For git 1.6.1 or above you can
-to pull latest of all submodules:
+use something similar to command bellow to pull latest of all submodules:
 ```shell script
 git submodule update --remote --merge
 ```

-Finally build project as follows:
+Finally configure and build project as follows:
 ```shell script
 cmake -H. -Bbuild -DCMAKE_BUILD_TYPE=Release cmake --build build